Eyantra698Sumanto/Bandgap-IP-Design-using-Sky130-technology-node/README.md

 2. Using BJT
 ### Why BJT is preferred na not diode
 ![image](https://user-images.githubusercontent.com/58599984/138248192-13df5133-67c2-4701-af1f-7fa6ca39ece9.png)
-- Because as shown in fig. above it is difficult to connect P-substrate of diode to ground hence BJT is preffered.
+- Because as shown in fig. above it is difficult to connect P-substrate of diode to ground hence BJT is preferred.
 ### Analysis of CTAT Circuit
 ![image](https://user-images.githubusercontent.com/58599984/138248934-1a940235-0b7e-4d7f-92be-20bdfe82fb75.png)
 - Temperature coefficient = -1.88 mV/degree Kelvin